 Twice a year the hills of Arashiyama are filled with lanterns after nightfall.
 Usually around 5 PM for about ten days the pathways are lit up around Arashiyama and in the bamboo forest.
 You can find maps showing the areas that are lit or you can follow the crowds.
 There is a winter light festival in December and another in the spring in March.

-Is the Arashiyama Bamboo Grove worth visiting?
+Is the Arashiyama Bamboo Grove worth visiting in winter?

 Yes, but I wouldn’t plan a trip to Japan around this.
 I would recommend going if you’re going to be in Kyoto or Osaka or somewhere else nearby, but I wouldn’t come just for this.
 It’s really cool to see, but there are other bamboo groves out there.
-This isn’t the be-all end-all of bamboo groves, but it is worth seeing if you’re here.
+This isn’t the be-all-end-all of bamboo groves, but it is worth seeing if you’re here.

-Tips for visiting the Arashiyama Bamboo Grove
+Tips for visiting the Arashiyama Bamboo Grove in winter:

 - Early morning or late evening will be some of the best times to photograph the Arashiyama bamboo grove.